Khonotshwete/route-optimization/README.md

 1. Open the directory holding `route-optimization.py`
 2. Open the file `route-optimization.py`
-3. On line 91 & 92, you can also change your source/dest node
-4. Do not run multiple instances of the `shortest_path` function program will crash!
+3. Enter a source node/destination
-5. Once changes are made, run the program using `python3 route-optimzation.py`
+4. Run the program using `python3 route-optimzation.py`